 Do you bring home strangers to spend the night or party?

 Help and resources in the neighborhood:

-1. If you think you need a refresher on home security, give South West Area Neighbors for a free apartment security check.
+1. If you think you need a refresher on home security, give John Ball Area Neighbors a call for a free apartment security check.
 The owner of an apartment is required to have deadbolt locks, window locks, exterior lighting, among other requirements.

 Crime Prevention tips

 1. Clear your car: If you are new to the city, take a tip from us and take valuables out of your care before you leave it for the night.
 Sometimes a thief will break in to take iPods, a cell phone, stereos, change from vehicles.
 Even a gym bag on the back seat tempts a thief to break your car window to see what is inside.
 This is a preventable crime.